axllent/silverstripe-scss/README.md

 ## Usage

-You need refer to your SCSS files by their full scss filenames (eg:`stylesheet.scss`).
+You need refer to your SCSS files by their full SCSS file names (eg:`stylesheet.scss`).

 ## Example